 The Howard Community College Presidential Leadership Academy (PLA) is dedicated to cultivating executives who are poised to effect transformative change within our institution and the higher education industry.
 Designed for current leaders seeking to advance their careers and embrace expanded responsibilities, the PLA offers a dynamic professional development experience.
 Participants will have the opportunity to refine their collaborative skills, gain profound insights into the college’s organizational operations, and play a pivotal role in shaping the future of leadership both within HCC and beyond.
 This program is committed to empowering leaders who will drive innovation and excellence in higher education.

-Meet Our Inaugural Cohort for the President’s Leadership Academy:
+Meet Our 2024-2025 Cohort for the President’s Leadership Academy:

 • Sepideh Abdollahzadeh, Associate Dean of Health, Science, & Technology